 - Learn the signs of a virus on your phone.
 We usually think of viruses as a problem for computers, not phones, but they can affect mobile devices too.
 Be on the lookout for decreased performance, unwanted apps appearing, or your device heating up, which can all be indicators that something is not right with your device.

 - Use a VPN to protect your location data.
 One clever twist on smishing used by some scammers is using your phone’s location data, which is fairly easy to access.
 When you visit a new place, you might get a message saying that the service (like Google, Apple, Facebook, or so on) has noticed you’re in a new area, and you need to send confirmation text to unlock your account.
-The best way to prevent smishers from accessing the location data on your phone is to use a VPN which will encrypt all of your data so that scammers can’t access it.
+The best way to prevent smishers from accessing the location data on your phone is to use a VPN which will encrypt all of your data so that scammers can’t access it, plus mask your real IP address with a fake one.

 Use A VPN To Hide Your Location Data From Smishers